Manamama/JS_Puzzle_Codes/README.md

 Draft codes created by some AIs.

-Or the opposite: puzzes to solve by AIs via code.
+Or the opposite: puzzles to be solved by AIs via code.